How do I troubleshoot Amazon Redshift connection errors?

 2. Choose the Config tab.

-3. Modify the parameter group that is associated with your Amazon Redshift cluster.
+3. Modify the parameter group that's associated with your Amazon Redshift cluster.

 4. (Optional) Verify your SSL configuration using the AWS Command Line Interface (AWS CLI):

-- Update the require_ssl parameter back to “false” (the default parameter value).
+- Update the require_ssl parameter back to false, which is default parameter value.
 You can change the SSL configuration by editing the parameter group that's associated with your Amazon Redshift cluster.
 The parameter group can be edited from the Parameters tab of the Amazon Redshift console.

 - If the SSL connection is a requirement for your use case or environment, make sure that your connection string includes the required SSL parameter.